 The wall, built of sandstone, was provided with a timber porch for the defenders, originally open, later covered with a wooden roof.
 Its most exposed sections have been reinforced with round and four-sided towers.
 They were two, three and four-storey with vaults or flat timber ceilings.
 On each floor there were arrowslits, with time adapted to firearms.
 Most of towers had names of guilds that defended them and ensured proper maintenance.
-During the heyday of fortification, there were 23 towers and a double ring of walls surrounded by a water-filled moat.
+During the heyday of fortification, in the sixteenth century there were 12 towers and a double ring of walls surrounded by a water-filled moat.
 On the northern section of the walls, an additional ditch with water ran also between walls.

 Sypek A., Sypek.R., Zamki i obiekty warowne Słowacji Wschodniej, Warszawa 2005.